‘Vanderpump Rules’ Star Jax Taylor Calls Out Troll Who Wished Death On His Dog

 No matter how Jax’s fans responded to his choice to call out the hater, he is sticking to his guns.

 “I have ZERO tolerance for this, you have been warned.
-You want to be “cute” or “brave” or think you are funny, you have that right.
+You want to be ‘cute’ or ‘brave’ or think you are funny, you have that right.
 But I will find you.
 This has to end now.
 Build others up that don’t have a voice in life make everyone feel special,” he captioned his post.

-Vanderpump Rules co-stars Lala Kent and Stassi Schroeder supported their friend by liking the post as did Southern Charm buddy Shep Rose and fiancée Brittany Cartwright.
+Vanderpump Rules co-stars Lala Kent and Stassi Schroeder supported their friend by liking the post, as did Southern Charm buddy Shep Rose and fiancée Brittany Cartwright.

 The seventh season of Vanderpump Rules is currently filming.